Ipstenu/genericond/readme.txt

 = Why don't these work on IE 7? =

 Genericons itself <strong>does not come with fallback icons by default</strong> -- therefore you have to create them yourself.
-If you are using HTML similar to this example: <code>&lt;span class="genericon genericon-warning"&gt;&lt;/span&gt;</code>
+You can use HTML similar to this example: <code>&lt;span class="genericon genericon-warning"&gt;&lt;/span&gt;</code>

 You can use the asterisk hack to serve a different icon to IE7 once you have saved the fallback icons to your project: